beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 Mixin parameter types can also be "unconstrained" by declaring their type as "var".
 This can be useful for creating generalized macro-like helpers.
 Mixins can also be implemeneted with generic parameters with constraints, which can help for either generating more useful errors or for overload selection when multiple overloaded versions of a mixin are available, but does not affect code generation.

 When mixin parameter types are specified, the parameter will be mutable if the caller passes in a mutable value that matches the specified type.
-If not, there will be a type conversion may occur and the parameter will be immutable.
+If not, a type conversion will occur and the parameter will be immutable.

 Mixins do not declare return types since they don't return, but they can result in a value using "expression block" syntax where the mixin definition block ends with an expression not terminated by a semicolon.